Kate Zambreno

 Kate Zambreno (born December 30, 1977) is an American novelist, essayist, critic, and professor.
-She teaches writing in the graduate nonfiction program at Columbia University and at Sarah Lawrence College.
-Zambreno is a 2021 Guggenheim Fellow in Nonfiction.
+They teach writing in the graduate nonfiction program at Columbia University and at Sarah Lawrence College.
+Zambreno was a 2021 Guggenheim Fellow in Nonfiction.

 Education

 Zambreno studied journalism at Northwestern University.
 While an undergraduate, Zambreno was involved in experimental theater companies and was a theater critic for campus publications.
-An early influence as Cynthia Carr’s Village Voice "On Edge" columns, where she learned about the work of Karen Finley, David Wojnarowicz, and Kathy Acker.
-After college she wrote about performance and theater for Chicago-based publications, and worked as an editor at the alt-weekly Newcity.
-In 2001-2002 she studied performance theory in the MAPH program at the University of Chicago, and wrote her masters thesis supervised by Lauren Berlant.
-She has spoken of Kathy Acker, David Wojnarowicz, Virginia Woolf, Sarah Kane, Marguerite Duras, and Elfriede Jelinek as early writing influences.
+An early influence was Cynthia Carr’s Village Voice "On Edge" columns, where they learned about the work of Karen Finley, David Wojnarowicz, and Kathy Acker.
+After college they wrote about performance and theater for Chicago-based publications, and worked as an editor at the alt-weekly Newcity.
+In 2001-2002 they studied performance theory in the MAPH program at the University of Chicago, and wrote their master's thesis supervised by Lauren Berlant.
+They have spoken of Kathy Acker, David Wojnarowicz, Virginia Woolf, Sarah Kane, Marguerite Duras, and Elfriede Jelinek as early writing influences.